SABULUM REPTILIA

 Program Note

-I came upon the idea for Sabulum Reptilia while strolling through the Reptile House at the Buffalo Zoo.
-While I watched the reptiles move about in their glass-walled cages, I noticed that they moved in a way that was very rhythmic.
+I was inspired to compose Sabulum Reptilia while strolling through the Reptile House at the Buffalo Zoo.
+While I watched the reptiles move about in their glass-walled cages, I noticed that they moved in ways that were very rhythmic.
 I then decided that it would be fun to base a composition on their mystical rhythms.
-In the process, I would attempt to convert a few of the rhythms into melodies and harmonies.
-This was difficult, considering that reptiles do not make any vocal sounds except an occasional “hiss” or two.
+In the process, I attempted to convert a few of the rhythms into melodies and harmonies.
+This was difficult, considering that reptiles do not make any vocal sounds except for an occasional ‘hiss’.
 While writing this work, I also took into consideration many other aspects of reptiles besides the way they moved.
 Origin, size, looks, and stereotypes of certain reptiles all played a role.
+The piece begins with a recording of various recorded sounds that are intended to set the audience in the right frame of mind as well as introduce the theme.
+At the end of the third movement, the recorded sounds are replayed in order to restate the introduction.

-Movement I
+I

 Desert Iguana (domesticated)